-Below are the priorities identified for the FY 2007/08 Budget.
+Below were the priorities identified for the FY 2007/08 Budget.

 4.1 Main Challenges

 Uganda has one of the highest population growth rates in the world.
 This creates an economic opportunity, as the current cohort of young people under the age of 15 (half the population) enters the labour-force.
 But the existing numbers of young people are putting an enormous strain on the Government's ability to deliver services, and this problem will continue so long as the high fertility rate persists.

 4.1.2 Energy Crisis